Collège Ahuntsic: Technical and vocatiaonal programs

-Usually, technical and career programs require six semesters (three years) to complete and lead to the obtention of a terminal technical degree DEC.
+Usually, technical and career programs require six semesters (three years) to complete and lead to a terminal technical degree, a diplôme d'études collégiales, or DEC.

 Particular programs

 Work-study programs

 Work-study programs were created for students who wish to work part-time while completing a college diploma in a particular field of study.
 Although the programs usually require six semesters to complete, the time needed may be increased as a result of the part-time job.